Krispy145/pls_cli/packages/app/template/lib/docs/deploy.md

    - This file needs to be added to the android/app/src/{environment} folder for use with the CI/CD command
    - Use this JSON key file in your automation tools or CI/CD pipelines to interact with the Google Play Console API.

-And thats it, you should be able to use the `oasis deploy` cli command now to deploy to android.
+And thats it, you should be able to use the `yak deploy` cli command now to deploy to android.

 If you have ay issues, this link provides helpful images and details to walk you through the process